ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Skipmancer/1st Level/Object Skip.md

 	- You teleport a target object within range of you to a point within range of the object.
 		- You do not need line of sight to the point, the object does need line of sight to the point.
 		- Objects must not be alive and cannot be bigger than 15ft$^3$.
 		- You cannot teleport parts of an object that would require breaking the object (You cannot teleport a chunk out of a building, you can teleport a screw out of a socket).
 Liquid is an exception to this.
+			- You may teleport an object made out of multiple parts as long as the volume of all parts does not exceed 15ft$^3$.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 7 psyfocus spent above the normal cost for this psycast, the maximum range is increased by 20ft.